TheAnonymous/TheAnonymous.github.io/learn_programming.md

 * git push
 * git pull
 * git add -A
 Of course you can do a lot more with BUT learn as you need it!
 These commands will bring you to your goal at the start and thats enough.
 If you spended a evening to learn this Git commands thats enough everything above you will forget to the point where you need it.
-And that experince is not that good :/
+And that experince is not that good :/ Ah and make a github account its useful you will see...

 #### Motivation